 In normal economic times the ECB steers broader financial conditions and, ultimately, macroeconomic developments and inflation by setting the short-term key interest rates.
-But, as a result of the global financial crisis, key interest rates have come close to their effective lower bound – the point at which lowering them further would have little to no effect.
-Therefore, the ECB turned to other measures to address the risks of a period of low inflation lasting for too long, and to bring inflation back to the target of 2% over the medium term, which is the Governing Council’s definition of price stability.
-The asset purchase programme is one of the tools the ECB is using to achieve this.
-Net purchases under this programme ended in December 2018, but the programme is ongoing as principal payments from maturing securities purchased under it are being reinvested in full.
+However, as a result of the global financial crisis in 2008 and changes in the way our economy works, key interest rates came close to their effective lower bound – the point at which lowering them further would have little to no effect.
+The ECB therefore turned to other measures to address the risk that inflation could be too low for too long, and to bring inflation back to the Governing Council’s target of 2% over the medium term.
+The asset purchase programme (APP) is one of the tools the ECB can use to achieve this.
+Net purchases under the APP ended in July 2022; principal payments from maturing securities purchased under it are still being reinvested in full.

-When the ECB buys private sector assets, such as asset-backed securities and covered bonds, which are linked to loans that banks grant to households and firms in the real economy, the increased demand for these assets drives up their prices.
+When the ECB buys private sector assets, such as asset-backed securities and covered bonds, which are linked to loans that banks grant to households and businesses in the real economy, the increased demand drives up their prices.
 This encourages banks to make more loans, which they can then use to create and sell more asset-backed securities or covered bonds.
-The increased supply of loans tends to lower bank lending rates for companies and households, improving broader financing conditions.
+The increased supply of loans tends to lower bank lending rates for businesses and households, improving broader financing conditions.

-Both the direct pass-through and the portfolio rebalancing channel improve broader financial conditions for companies and households in the euro area.
+Both the direct pass-through and the portfolio rebalancing channels improve broader financial conditions for businesses and households in the euro area.
 By lowering funding costs, asset purchases can stimulate investment and consumption.
-More dynamic demand from both firms and consumers will eventually contribute to returning inflation to 2% over the medium term.
+In times when inflation is too low, more dynamic demand from both businesses and consumers eventually contributes to returning inflation to 2% over the medium term.

-Finally, asset purchases signal to the market that the central bank will keep key interest rates low for an extended period of time.
-This signalling effect reduces volatility and uncertainty in the market regarding future interest rate developments.
-This is important because it guides various investment decisions.
-Interest rates charged on long-term loans, for example, will remain lower as banks anticipate a protracted period of low interest rates.
+In periods when inflation is too low for too long, asset purchases also send a signal that the central bank will keep key interest rates low for an extended period of time.
+This reduces volatility and uncertainty in the market regarding future interest rate developments, which facilitates investment decisions taken by businesses and households.
+Interest rates charged on long-term loans will remain lower, as banks anticipate a longer period of low interest rates.